 In the 2010 decision, Citizen’s United, the Supreme Court modified its stance.
 The Court identified a difference between contributions and expenditures.
 A contribution went directly to the politician.
 As long as the money wasn’t going directly to the politician’s campaign, it was an expenditure.

 In Citizens United, the Supreme Court made a unique ruling on expenditures.
-The Court didn’t believe it necessary to limit how much money companies could spend on political speech.
+The Court didn’t believe it necessary to limit how much money companies could spend on “political speech”.
 They argued that just because companies spent money, they didn’t always get something back from the politicians they supported.

 The change in the balance of power also increased the money needed to run a successful campaign.
 It made it mandatory for politicians to have these very wealthy corporations as friends.
 These entities would run campaign marketing for them.
 Politicians were no longer independent from corporate interests, as being independent could also mean losing massive financial support.
+And we became pawns of their massive media campaigns.

 Medicare Advantage may be a great opportunity to examine how the concentration of healthcare to a few players can be harmful.